lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 ### What is uncanny valley?
 You have most like encountered this term already in relation to robots.
 Uncanny valley was coined by a Japanese robotics, [professor Masahiro Mori in the 1970s](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6213238).
 His hypothesis was that the closer people get to the depiction of robots as humans, the affinity for them increases until we come into a "valley" where we feel uncomfortable to look at a thing or entity resembling a person (or its part).
 This valley is what we know as “uncanny valley” where people tend to get repulsed by the uncanny resemblance with a human.

-By the way, uncanny valley is not a new thing.
-If we go even further in the history, the first discussion about uncanny valley has roots in a [1906 paper by Ernst Anton Jentsch, and even Sigmund Freud discussed it at the time](https://www.routledgehandbooks.com/doi/10.4324/9781315850115.ch3).
-There they discuss specifically about a fear of automata, later heavily discussed as a part of cybernetics, a theory of systems, by experts such as C. Shannon, John von Neumann and alike.
+Uncanny valley is not a new thing.
+If we go even further in the history, one of the first discussions about uncanny resemblance of puppets has some roots in [1906 paper by Ernst Anton Jentsch, and even Sigmund Freud shared his opinions on the matter at the time](https://www.routledgehandbooks.com/doi/10.4324/9781315850115.ch3).
+They discussed specifically the fear of so-called automata, later heavily discussed as a part of cybernetics, a theory of systems, by experts such as C. Shannon, John von Neumann, and alike.

 In his paper, professor Mori provided a graph that covers most types of objects holding a human likeness and either missing or fulfilling it, including his remarks about movement deepening the uncanny valley significantly.
 There have been variations of the graph but the basics stay the same.
 Only recently some researchers suggested the valley might actually be a cliff [Bartneck et al., 2007].